kazu-nemoto/kazu-nemoto.github.io/_pages/about.md

 Game theory, Market design, Innovation, Teamworks, Entrepreneurship, Implementations, Academic spinoff company, Economics, NBA, T&F, Sake(Japanese water), Belgium beer, Alcohol

 By the way, you might notice something about my name.
 Yes!
 All letters are lower cases!
 Please do not call me a stupid guy.
 It just shows I do not have  any capital.
+Please donate.
+I beg you.